abbeycameron/abbeycameron/README.md

 ## Hi!
-I'm Abbey 👋
+I'm Abbey 😸

-I am a Queen's University Computing student, and a sotware developer for the Centre for Advanced Computing.
+I am a Queen's University Computing student and a software developer intern for the Centre for Advanced Computing.

 ## Skills
 ### Languages